 "Name and Logo" your name and logo.

-"Online Tools" PayPal Giving Fund account to assist Participating Charities to view and manage their Grants received under this Agreement.
+"Online Tools" PayPal Giving Fund dashboard, profile and related pages to assist Participating Charities to view and manage their Grants received under this Agreement.

 "Other User" a user and/or provider (such as a Registered Merchant) of other websites and services who makes a donation to PayPal Giving Fund to benefit a Participating Charity.

-"Participating Charity" a charity registered with PayPal Giving Fund to receive Grants.
+"Participating Charity" a charity enrolled with PayPal Giving Fund to receive Grants.